 Director, The Apache Software Foundation

 I finished my doctorate within the Software Research Group at UCI.
 Much of my work was done under the auspices of the Hyperware project and collaborations with industry as part of the Institute for Software Research and its focus on Software Architecture.
 My research interests include software design, software architecture for network-based applications, application-level protocol design, open-source software development, and global software engineering environments.
 Richard N. Taylor was my advisor and dissertation committee chair.

 I have been actively involved in the World Wide Web project since 1993.
 I set up the original UCI-ICS WWW server, created several WWW software packages, and in early 1994 became involved in the effort to specify and improve the WWW infrastructure through the IETF working groups on URI, HTTP, and HTML (the set of protocols that were used to retrieve and view this document).

-I also cofounded the Apache HTTP Server Project and am a member and former chairman of the nonprofit Apache Software Foundation.
+I also cofounded the Apache HTTP Server Project and am a member and former Board Chair of the nonprofit Apache Software Foundation.
 We created the Apache HTTP server that currently dominates the survey of public Internet websites.
 Apache is my favorite example of the power of global collaboration for the creation of software.

 My dissertation, Architectural Styles and the Design of Network-based Software Architectures, focused on the rationale behind the design of the modern Web architecture and how it differs from other architectural styles.

 What, you're still reading this?
 According to most hypertext research, you should have become bored by now and moved on to to another page.
 Well, this is for those who are extra curious (or just have nothing better to do).